aspose-total/Aspose.Total-Products/total/en/java/conversion/svg-to-dot/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform SVG to DOT via Java" h2="On Premise Java API to Render SVG to DOT without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting SVG to DOT is a simple two-step process.
+To begin, you need to render the SVG file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful document processing API that is part of the Aspose.Total for Java package.
+Once the SVG file is rendered to DOC, you can then use Aspose.Words for Java to convert the DOC to DOT.
+Aspose.Words for Java is also part of the Aspose.Total for Java package.

+The Aspose.Total for Java package provides a comprehensive set of APIs for document processing.
+It includes APIs for working with a variety of file formats, including PDF, DOC, DOT, and SVG.
+Aspose.PDF for Java is a powerful API for rendering SVG files to DOC.
+It provides a range of features for manipulating PDF documents, including the ability to convert SVG to DOC.
+Aspose.Words for Java is a powerful API for converting DOC to DOT.
+It provides a range of features for manipulating DOC documents, including the ability to convert DOC to DOT.

-You can convert SVG to DOT by using two simple steps.
-First you need to render SVG file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to DOT.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+By using Aspose.Total for Java, you can easily convert SVG to DOT in two simple steps.
+First, you need to render the SVG file to DOC using Aspose.PDF for Java.
+Then, you can use Aspose.Words for Java to convert the DOC to DOT.
+With Aspose.Total for Java, you can quickly and easily convert SVG to DOT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}